Lincoln Center Theater makes Shakespeare accessible, playful, and relevant to middle and high school students and teachers.

 We believe that the works of Shakespeare are an ideal way for students to work together, spark their imaginations, and connect key themes from the plays to their lived experiences.

-Students Perform Shakespeare
+Students Experience Shakespeare as Actors

 Participating teachers attend workshops at LCT to learn age-appropriate, hands-on techniques for teaching Shakespeare to their students.